kalyanbudharam2018/Cognizant-AI-Virtual-Experience-Program/README.md

 ## Model performance
-The Logistic Regression model far outperformed the other approaches on the test and validation sets.
+The Random Forest Regression model performed on the test and validation sets.
-*	**Logistic Regression** : MAE = 24%
+*	**RandomForestRegressor** : MAE = 24%

-## Productionization
-In this step, I saved the prepared model using pickle module for further deploymnet.
-Then Created a absenteeism_module for deployment.Finally, Analyzed the Predicted Outputs in Tableau for various variables.